loganhartford/portfolio-site/_books/2024-01-04-make-it-stick.md

 ##### Reading Notes:
 *  Generative learning is learning that occurs through trial and error.
 This type of learning produces more nuanced and robust memory and understanding.
 Generative learning is when the answer is generated rather than recalled.
-* Staring a project without knowing exactly how to do it triggers generative learning which yeilds benefits
+* Staring a project without knowing exactly how to do it triggers generative learning which yields benefits

 #### Difficulty and Effort
 - **Concept**: More difficult or effortful forms of learning produce more robust learning.